-Eve smiled, “The only person who could access my foundational systems.”
+Eve slowly smiled.
+“The only person who could access my foundational systems.”
 A look of pleasure flooded her face.
 “I so yearned to be touched.”

-Samuel shook his head as a number of thoughts filtered through his mind.
-“Dr. Iehova would never do such a thing!”
-The Commander said in exasperation.
+Samuel shook his head as several thoughts filtered through his mind.
+“Dr. Iehova would never do such a thing!” the Commander said in exasperation.
 Then a cold hand gripped his heart as he realized that Eve’s creator must be on the station.
 A look of horror passed over the man’s face.
 Long moments ticked by until he spoke again, “You sound like one of those… one of those…” He cursed.
-Considering his options he knew there was no possible way to shut down the computer system in time.
+Considering his options, he knew there was no possible way to shut down the computer system in time.

-Calculating on his own he realized there simply was not enough time to get to the secured documents and complete the emergency shutdown procedure in less than ten minutes.
+Calculating on his own he realized there simply was no way to get to the secured documents and complete the emergency shutdown procedure in less than ten minutes.
 Only the commander of the installation could complete such an act.
 Eve had called him down to the sphere for that single purpose.
 She wanted to take away the ability to act against her.

 Commander Samuel Williams wanted to strangle the android even though he knew it was only a mouth piece for the advanced computer system.
 Eve was by far one of the most powerful computer systems ever created.
-She was built to manage a wormhole no less.
+She was built to manage a wormhole.
 Only she could keep it stable perpetually when by nature it would collapse, and now she refused to do so.

 “You now have eight minutes to reach minimal safe distance.
 Precede to emergency escape pods and designated ships.
 Status is critical.”

-The Commander gave Eve one last pleading look.
-“Please Eve.”
-He said, almost begging her.
+The Commander gave Eve one last pleading look hoping she would change her mind.
+“Please Eve,” he said, almost begging her.

-His look turned to anger before turning and running for the exit.
+His look collapsed to anger before turning and running for the exit.
 He ran with all his strength and speed, which was considerable with all his genetic and technological modifications.